Abrahamogbedobor/wireshark-analysis/README.md

 Destination: The destination IP address
 Protocol: The protocol contained in the packet
 Length: The total length of the packet
 Info: Some infomation about the data in the packet (the payload) as interpreted by Wireshark.
 I quickly observed the data as i searched for an "ECHO ping request" in the info column.
 The reason was because i want to know what protocol is in used.
-Next, i need to filter the inbuilt network packet traffic from wireshark, using this code (ip.addr == 142.250.1.139).
-This is the source IP address of the user under my investigation.
+Next, i needed to filter the inbuilt network packet traffic from wireshark, so, i used this filter (ip.addr == 142.250.1.139).
 This IP address was entered on the search tab in wireshark that says 'Apply a display filter'.
 The list of packets displayed is now significantly reduced and contains only packets where either the source or the destination IP address matches the address i entered.
 Now only two packet colors are used: light pink for ICMP protocol packets and light green for TCP (and HTTP, which is a subset of TCP) packets.
 </p>
 <br />